codesbysmita/Nudge/README.md

 Nudge is built around one simple idea:

-«Remember it once.
-Let Nudge remind you.»
+"Remember it once.
+Let Nudge remind you."